 Antenna is very flexible and almost indestructable in the case of the crash.
 Antenna is linear polarized dipole, connected via IPEX connector.

 The replacement antennna can be found here.
 Also you can change this linear polarized antenna to cloverleaf antenna with a IPEX connector to reduce the multipathing interferences.

 A special notice should be taken on this VTX pinout.
 Both sources, supplied user manual and product page on the website shows incorrect pinout of the transmitter.

 For the correct pinout you should use common sense and common color coding of the power and signal wires.
 Two of the innermost twisted wires are the Power In (3.2-5.5V) and Ground.
 These two wires end with a mini JST 1.5mm power connector.
 Other wires are Red – 5V output for camera, Black – ground, Yellow – video input, White – audio input.

 One of the negative sides of this video transmitter – it comes with 1.0mm JST-SH 4 pin connector (if you dont know, JST stands for “Japaneese Solderless Terminal”).
 I don’t know any of the FPV camera, that somes with this type of connector.
 Usually cameras have 1.25mm Molex-PicoBlade (or so-called 1.25mm micro JST) connectors.
-This means you will definitely have to cut the suppllied connector and crip your own needed connector or solder the VTX wires to the micro camera pads directly.
-Need to say, that wires, comming from this VTX are silicone coated and are flexible and it is real pleasure to solder them.
+This means you will definitely have to cut the suppllied connector and crimp on your own connector or solder the VTX wires to the micro camera pads directly.
+I have to notice, that wires, comming from this VTX are silicone coated, flexible and it is real pleasure to solder them.

 Back view of the camera nad VTX.
 Camera has 4 wire pads: audio, ground, video and +5.

-So it is only needed to solder the same colour wires from the VTX to the same color wire pads.
+So it is only needed to solder the same color wires from the VTX to the same color wire pads.

 Total weight – only 4.9grams.